grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 ## Defining test scripts

 There are several ways to configure scripts in the `TestRun` CRD.
-The operator uses `ConfigMap` and `LocalFile` to serve test scripts to the jobs.
+The operator uses `configMap`, `volumeClaim` and `localFile` to serve test scripts to the jobs.

 ### ConfigMap